Why Adalo Works for Building Apps with Flexnet ERP Data

 Once testing is complete, Adalo makes publishing straightforward.
 For web deployment, you can publish to a custom domain or use an Adalo subdomain.
 Web apps provide instant browser access without requiring installation, though they may lack features like offline mode or camera integration.

-For iOS and Android deployment, Adalo generates native app files ready for submission to the Apple App Store and Google Play Store.
-Keep in mind, this requires a paid Adalo plan to unlock native publishing.
-Each platform has its own submission process, including developer program fees.
-Adalo’s single-codebase approach ensures updates apply instantly across all platforms, saving time and effort.
+For iOS and Android deployment, Adalo generates true native app files ready for submission to the Apple App Store and Google Play Store.
+This requires a paid Adalo plan starting at $36/month, which includes unlimited app store updates once published—no additional charges for pushing updates to your users.

 Use Cases for Flexnet ERP-Powered Apps